 I shuffled over to meet Zenon, the owner of Clear Kayak Aruba, and the guide, Ricardo.
 While they unloaded the kayaks, I chatted with the owner’s young daughter as she rode her bike up and down the sidewalk.
 She’d gone night kayaking for the first time the previous evening – tagging along in her father’s boat.
 When I asked her if she’d seen any sea life, she excitedly replied, “Starfish!”

-Zenon, a native of Aruba, started the business a year ago after he and his wife returned from their studies in Holland.
+Zenon, a native of Aruba, laughed and told me that he’d started the business a year ago after he and his wife returned from their studies in Holland.
 They found kayaking to be a fun, active way to explore the island, and decided to share the experience with visitors.
 The nighttime paddle is just one of the excursions they offer, and it’s become a popular activity.

 “Glass-bottom kayaking is a way to see Aruba from another perspective,” Zenon said.
 “Some guests do not like too much sun, so we started a night tour with only two kayaks.
 The combination of the clear bottom and LED lights under the stars is magical and very romantic.
 It quickly became very popular, so we had to increase our availability.”

 I was one of only two people going on the evening adventure, so it felt like a private tour.
 After we settled into our kayaks and pushed off from the beach, Ricardo led us down the coast, slicing through the water with ease.
 As we followed him south, we zig-zagged between the shore and farther out to untouched waters, far away from swimmers and fishermen.

 It was just my second time kayaking in the ocean, but this time around, the waters were much calmer, which made it easier than expected.
 Still, we covered a lot of ground (er, waves) — paddling from Arashi Beach to the Palm Beach resort area.